pentagramswheel/libra/README.md

 ## Licensing and Rights

-For more info on licensing and copyright, see the information listed under licensing file `LICENSE`.
+For more info on licensing and copyright, see the information listed under licensing file <medium><a href='https://github.com/pentagramswheel/libra/blob/main/LICENSE'>LICENSE</a></medium>.